jamf/JAWA/README.md

 Pro, Okta, and more.
 It includes a _webhook receiver_ for if-this-then-that automation workflows in real-time, and _crontab_ for the timed execution of scripts and automated report generation.
-JAWA is intended to make webhooks and automation more accessible to admins of Jamf Pro by providing them with a simple framework with which they can design time-saving workflows and encourage integrations that connect multiple services within an organization.
+JAWA is intended to make webhooks and automation more accessible to admins of Jamf Pro by providing them with a simple framework with which they can design time-saving workflows and to provide a conduit through which admins can connect multiple services within an organization.

 *Check out [JAWA on the Jamf Marketplace](https://marketplace.jamf.com/details/jawa/) for screenshots.*